hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Overview of the design process by P2PPCB Composer F360

 1. Design your own key layout by KLE <http://www.keyboard-layout-editor.com/> and download the deliverable by JSON.
+The file is KLE file.

 You can include QMK keycodes in your KLE file.
 The detail is later.

 2. Design the height/angle of keys by F360 surface.

 The F360 surface is **skeleton surface**.
 You need a F360 construction plane as **layout plane** too.

-You can see how they work by a scaffold which is built in P2PPCB Composer F360.
+You can see how they work by a scaffold set which is built in P2PPCB Composer F360.
+Click green **P2P/PCB** icon and enable 'Generate a scaffold set' checkbox in the command dialog.

 3. Start a P2PPCB project